FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Conclusions

 In this work we have shown that fault attacks on neural networks can be effectively used during training of a deep neural network in order to generate backdoors.
 Such backdoors can be exploited by means of \emph{fooling inputs}, which are the result of linear constraint solving.
 Moreover, this constraint solving can include a pattern, based on an arbitrary input, such that attacks can be made similar to humanly recognizable inputs.

 We explored our attack technique on MLPs and Convolutional Networks over the MNIST dataset.
-We obtained high attack success rates (of up to 100\%) and high classification confidence even when attacking a small percentage (20\% and up) of a single ReLU activation layer.
-The attacked networks preserved high classification accuracy, on average as good as a non-attacked network.
+We obtained high attack success rates (up to 100\%) and high classification confidence even when attacking a small percentage (20\% and up) of a single ReLU activation layer.
+The infected models preserved high classification accuracy, on average as good as benign accuracy.
 As a result of our analysis, we discussed possible countermeasures against the presented attack.

 Interesting future work includes applying our technique to larger networks and datasets and to case-studies beyond computer vision problems in order to further study the generalize-ability of the proposed approach.
-Furthermore, we believe there is still room to optimize the number of faulted neurons and also to utilize different approaches to generate fooling images/inputs.
+Also, we believe there is still room to optimize the number of faulted neurons and also to utilize different approaches to generate fooling images/inputs.
+Development of countermeasures is another interesting direction -- either focusing on thwarting instruction skips during the training phase or identifying fooling images during the inference phase.